 I’ve never seen a broadway show before.
 What better place to experience this for the first time other than New York City.
 There were a bunch of shows to choose from and I settled on “Wicked”.
 I’ve never seen the play, movie, or read the book.
 So I went into the show not really knowing what it was about.

 A map of Oz was displayed on the stage prior to the show.
 In the middle was the emerald city and it glowed green.
 I was really impressed by all the details that went into the backgrounds.
 Everything shifted so easily from scene to scene.
 The costumes were colorful, vibrant and had unique designs.
 The music kept me mesmerized throughout the show.
 The actresses sang beautifully.
 I ended up buying a magnet and an overpriced shirt as a token of memorabilia.
 I really enjoyed the show.
 If you get the change I highly recommend you check it out.
 This concludes the day.
-I conquered the subway once more as I made my way back to the hotel.
+I conquered the subway once more as I made my way back to the Frederick Hotel.